denten-books/plain-text/50-screen.md

 # Chapter 5: Literature Down to a Pixel

-Screens have one major peculiarity: they refresh themselves multiple times per second.
+Screens have this one major peculiarity: they refresh themselves multiple times per second.
 Even those shapes that appear to stand still on them continuously move at a speed beyond the threshold of human perception.
 We are vaguely aware of this movement: it is commonly visible when a screen appears on another screen, as it does in documentary films that show someone typing at a computer terminal or watching television.
 The difference in flicker rates between the projector showing the image and the projector "in the frame" is what produces the characteristic horizontal interference pattern.
 Such glitches give us a glimpse into the nature of simulation.

 The sign is no longer immutable, as if etched in stone.
 Rather, we observe it in motion.
 The "illusion" of digital textuality is a consequence of the